zenhack/haskell-capnp/ci/README.md

 ...which is used by ../.gitlab-ci.yml.

-It's just the standard haskell docker image, but with the capnproto package from jessie-backports installed.
+It's the ubuntu 18.04 docker image, plus a few extra packages installed from apt; see the Dockerfile for details.